BeyondQuality/beyondquality/research/rag-evaluation.md

 ## Observations

-Here are a few of our learnings
+Overall, the task has met its objectives.
+We were able to build a PoC, and here are a few of our learnings
 - Building a custom RAG model offers several levers to customise its behaviour.
 These include:
 	- The choice of retrieval algorithm and its parameters
 	- Chunking strategy (choosing how a datasource is to be split up)